-- Receive divine visions: Traumas leave negative pictures (memories) that produce negative emotions, which produce negative behavior.
-Pray and loose each negative or trauma memory and replacing these memories with Jesus comforting you or shielding you from further hurt.
-You can also see yourself being loved, or loved by God your heavenly Father (Rom.
-8:35-39 and 1 John 3:1).
-Be sure to forgive those involved in the negative memory.
+- Receive divine visions: Traumas leave negative pictures (memories) that produce negative emotions, which then produce negative behaviors.
+First, forgive those involved in the hurtful memory.
+Next, pray to lose and remove each hurtful memory, then replace these memories with the vision of Jesus comforting you or shielding you from further hurt.
+Also, see yourself loved by God your heavenly Father (Rom.
+8:35-39 & 1 John 3:1).

 - Break word curses: Word curses add negative spiritual energy to our lives that create invisible barriers that keep us from experiencing God’s blessing.
 Proverbs 18:21 says, ‘Death and life are in the power of the tongue…’ Words have power.
 Pray the following:

-“Lord, what word curses have I or others spoken over me, which contribute to the problem of _____________?”
+“Lord, what word curses have I, or others spoke over me, which contribute to the problem of _____________?”
 For example, “You dummy!
 You’ll never make it in the field of ____!
 You are such a loser!
 What a moron!
 You’re just fat!
 You are so lazy!
 You’ll never amount to anything!
 This is my lazy daughter.
 This is the computer nerd,” or any negative nicknames.

 - Remove attached demon or evil spirit: Ephesians 4:27 tells us not to give the devil an opportunity or foothold.
 2 Timothy 2:26 says, “…and they come to their senses and escape from the snare of the devil, having been held captive by him to do his will” (NAS).
 Giving way willfully to practice sins of the flesh gives occasion for the devil to have his way in a believer’s life.
 1 Timothy 3:7 says, “And he must have a good reputation with those outside the church so that he will not fall into reproach and the snare of the devil” (NAS).
 Mark Verkler believed footholds, which allow demons to enter or attach themselves include: willful continuous sin; addictions; traumas; faulty belief systems; involvement in false religions; fears/phobias; immorality; pornography; occult involvement; self-pronounced curses; unforgiveness; and ungodly soul ties (II Corinthians 2:10,11, Ephesians 2:2, and Ephesians 4:25-27) Acts 10:38 says, Jesus was “…healing all who were oppressed by the devil,…” (NAS).
 Additionally, Kati Souza said on her “Healing Your Soul” CD that we give the demonic powers a right to torment us through the wounds in our soul from sin, trauma, or tragedy.
 See Psalms 143.
 And when the wounds are healed, the demons no longer have power over us.
 I can personally testify that this is true.